pnnl/tesp/examples/loadshed/README.md

 2. *loadshed.java* is the same loadshedding agent, implemented in Java for FNCS.
 Test with *runjava.sh*
 3. *helicshed0.py* is the same loadshedding agent, implemented in Python for HELICS.
 Test with *runhpy.sh*
 4. *helicshed.java* is the same loadshedding agent, implemented in Java for HELICS.
 Test with *runhjava.sh*
+5. *helicshed.py* is the same loadshedding agent, implemented in Python for HELICS with ns-3.
+Test with *runhpy.sh*
-5. *plot_loadshed.py* is a plotting program for the simulation results
+6. *plot_loadshed.py* is a plotting program for the simulation results

 For example, to run the simulations with HELICS Python agent and no ns-3 federate:

     ./runhpy0.sh

+To run the simulation with HELICS Python and ns-3, you first have to build the ns-3 federate, then run the example:

+    make
+    sudo make install
+    ./runhpy.sh

-To plot the simulation results:
+To plot the simulation results for any of the agent cases:

     python3 plot_loadshed.py loadshed

-To clean up the simulation results:
+To clean up the simulation results from any of the agent cases:

     ./clean.sh